Creative Arts Expression about Race

 All CAE submissions will be made via this webpage

-This contest is in no way sponsored, endorsed, administered by, or associated with, Instagram or Facebook.
+This contest is in no way sponsored, endorsed, administered by, or associated with Instagram or Facebook.
 This contest is operated in accordance with state and local rules and regulations.
+DCABPI reserves the right to censor and refuse any inappropriate submissions for any round of the contest named "Creative Arts Expression about Race".

 THE NEXT BIG THING